 - Switch on the humidifier and adjust as desired

 Refilling the water tank is needed periodically as it takes several hours before the tank runs out of water.
 You can expect about 9-24 hours between refills for most.

 Because of this, it’s important to remember that buying the cheapest often isn’t the best decision!
-If you hate hassle and having to keep up with an appliance like me, considering picking a model with a large water tank.
+If you hate hassle and having to keep up with an appliance like mine, consider picking a model with a large water tank.

 Warm mist vs cool mist humidifiers